WYKwong/Circlify/README.md

 # Circlify – Distributed 4-Layer Architecture

-> **Version:** MVP ‑ December 2024

-This document provides a comprehensive overview of the Circlify project, detailing the distributed 4-layer architecture, service components, database design, and current feature implementation.
+This document provides a high-level overview of the Circlify project architecture and structure.
+Detailed designs (data model, API surface, domain flows, and auth) have been moved into focused documents under `description/`.

 ## Architecture Overview